Robots.txt Setup and Analysis: All You Need to Know

 Now, let’s explore a few examples of what a robots.txt file might look like.

-1. Allowing all web crawlers access to all content.
+1. Allowing all web spider bots access to all content.

-Here’s a basic example of a robotx.txt file that grants access to all websites to all web crawlers:
+Here’s a basic example of a robotx.txt file code that grants all web crawlers access to all websites:

 2. Blocking a specific web crawler from a specific web page.